imprint

 Why do we use Facebook tools on our website?

 We only want to show our services and products to people who are really interested in them.
-With the help of advertisements (Facebook ads) we can reach exactly these people.
-In order to be able to show users appropriate advertising, however, Facebook needs information about people’s wishes and needs.
-Information about user behavior (and contact details) is made available to the company on our website.
-As a result, Facebook collects better user data and can show interested people appropriate advertising about our products or services.
-The tools thus enable tailor-made advertising campaigns on Facebook.
+With the help of advertisements (Facebook ads), we can reach precisely these people.
+However, Facebook needs information about people’s wishes and needs in order to show users suitable advertising.
+The company is therefore provided with information about user behavior (and contact details) on our website.
+As a result, Facebook collects better user data and can show interested people suitable advertising about our products or services.
+The tools thus enable customized advertising campaigns on Facebook.

 Facebook calls data about your behavior on our website “event data”.
-These are also used for measurement and analysis services.
-Facebook can thus create “campaign reports” on our behalf about the effect of our advertising campaigns.
-Furthermore, through analyzes we get a better insight into how you use our services, website or products.
-As a result, we use some of these tools to optimize your user experience on our website.
+This is also used for measurement and analysis services.
+Facebook can thus create “campaign reports” on our behalf about the impact of our advertising campaigns.
+Furthermore, analytics give us a better insight into how you use our services, website or products.
+This allows us to optimize your user experience on our website with some of these tools.
 For example, you can use the social plug-ins to share content on our site directly on Facebook.

 What data is stored by Facebook tools?

 By using individual Facebook tools, personal data (customer data) can be sent to Facebook.
-Depending on the tools used, customer data such as name, address, telephone number and IP address can be sent.
+Depending on the tools used, customer data such as name, address, telephone number and IP address may be sent.

-Facebook uses this information to match the data with their own data that it has about you (if you are a Facebook member).
-Before customer data is transmitted to Facebook, so-called “hashing” takes place.
+Facebook uses this information to match the data with its own data that it has about you (if you are a Facebook member).
+Before customer data is transmitted to Facebook, it is hashed.
 This means that a data set of any size is transformed into a character string.
 This is also used to encrypt data.

 In addition to the contact data, “event data” is also transmitted.
-“Event data” means the information that we receive about you on our website.
+“Event data” refers to the information that we receive about you on our website.
 For example, which subpages you visit or which products you buy from us.
-Facebook does not share the information it receives with third parties (such as advertisers) unless the company has explicit permission or is legally required to do so.
-“Event data” may also be associated with contact information.
+Facebook does not share the information it receives with third parties (such as advertisers) unless the company has explicit permission or is legally obliged to do so.
+“Event data” can also be linked to contact details.
 This allows Facebook to offer better personalized advertising.
-After the matching process already mentioned, Facebook deletes the contact data again.
+After the aforementioned matching process, Facebook deletes the contact data again.

-In order to be able to deliver advertisements in an optimized manner, Facebook only uses the event data if it has been combined with other data (which was collected by Facebook in a different way).
+In order to deliver optimized ads, Facebook only uses the event data if it has been combined with other data (collected by Facebook in other ways).
 Facebook also uses this event data for security, protection, development and research purposes.
-Much of this data is transmitted to Facebook via cookies.
+Much of this data is transferred to Facebook via cookies.
 Cookies are small text files that are used to store data or information in browsers.
-Depending on the tools used and whether you are a Facebook member, a different number of cookies will be created in your browser.
-In the descriptions of the individual Facebook tools, we go into more detail about individual Facebook cookies.
-You can also find general information about the use of Facebook cookies at https://www.facebook.com/policies/cookies .
+Depending on the tools used and whether you are a Facebook member, different numbers of cookies are stored in your browser.
+We go into more detail about individual Facebook cookies in the descriptions of the individual Facebook tools.
+You can also find general information about the use of Facebook cookies at https://www.facebook.com/policies/cookies.

 How long and where will the data be stored?

-In principle, Facebook stores data until it is no longer required for its own services and Facebook products.
+In principle, Facebook stores data until it is no longer needed for its own services and Facebook products.
 Facebook has servers all over the world where your data is stored.
-However, customer data will be deleted within 48 hours after it has been compared with your own user data.
+However, customer data is deleted within 48 hours after it has been compared with your own user data.

 How can I delete my data or prevent data storage?